numanSlm/GeoStoreV2.io/README.md

 ## Check out the [Demo](https://numanslm.github.io/GeoStoreV2.io/)
+Note: I have exhausted my API Key credits:|
+if you want to test this, clone the repository and add your own key as instructed below.

 ### Requirements:
 You need a Google API key with billin enabled for the API access to work !
 [Get your Key here](https://developers.google.com/maps/documentation/javascript/get-api-key)